Matt Wayne

 Matt S. Wayne is an American writer of comic books and television.
-Wayne is probably best known for his work on the animated series Niko and the Sword of Light, Cannon Busters and Ben 10: Omniverse, and writing and editing comic books for Milestone Media.
+Wayne is known for his work on the animated series Niko and the Sword of Light, Cannon Busters and Ben 10: Omniverse, and writing and editing comic books for Milestone Media.

 Biography

 Wayne was born in Cleveland, Ohio, grew up in Milford, Michigan, and attended the University of Michigan.
 He was childhood friends with writer Richard Pursel and was high school and college friends with writer Dwayne McDuffie.

 Comic books

 Wayne's first comic book credit was for material in Marvel Year-In-Review #1 for Marvel Comics.
 He then wrote several stories for Hamilton Comics.

-When McDuffie co-founded the comic book company Milestone Media, Wayne was hired as an editor on titles such as Icon and Hardware.
+When Dwayne McDuffie co-founded the comic book company Milestone Media, Wayne was hired as an editor on titles such as Icon and Hardware.
 Wayne also wrote several titles, including the series Shadow Cabinet and Heroes.

 After Milestone ceased publishing monthly comics in 1997, Wayne wrote for DC Comics.